azzajess/USB-Shifter-to-Thrustmaster-Wheelbase/README.md

 # USB Shifter to Thrustmaster Wheelbase
 Use a Generic USB Shifter to connect to a Thrustmaster wheelbase, Emulating a TH8A shifter which will work on console!
+This allows for compatibility with wheelbase while also retaining PC plug and play functionality.

 Might work on other wheelbases but have only tested it on a T300 RS GT + PS4 (GT7)